 This engine features direct fuel injection, a turbocharger, and advanced technologies like ACT (Active Cylinder Technology) to improve fuel efficiency by shutting down two cylinders under light loads.
 Despite its innovative design and focus on efficiency, the 1.5 TSI engine has faced several issues since its introduction, particularly in earlier production years.

-Common Problems with the VW 1.5 TSI Engine
+Common issues with the VW 1.5 TSI Engine

 Here’s an in-depth look at some of the most commonly reported issues with the VW 1.5 TSI engine and what owners should be aware of: